flamegraph-rs/flamegraph/README.md

     -o, --output <output>        Output file, flamegraph.svg if not present
 ```

-## Enabling perf for use by unpriviledged users
+## Enabling perf for use by unprivileged users

 To enable perf without running as root, you may
 lower the `perf_event_paranoid` value in proc